 A chiropractic assistant has many of the same duties as a regular medical office assistant, in that he or she is responsible for handling billing and reimbursement, communicating with insurance companies, greeting clients, maintaining financial records and scheduling appointments.
+In addition, chiropractic assistants perform some basic tasks with patients and/or assist the chiropractor.

 Those enrolled in an associate's degree program in chiropractic technology learn the fundamentals of the field through classroom lectures, but are also required to complete supervised experiences in chiropractic clinics.
 Direct, hands-on experience is required to prepare students to enter roles as chiropractic assistants upon graduation.

 Previous college education is not typically a prerequisite for gaining admittance into an associate's degree program in chiropractic technology.
-Students interested in enrolling in such a program should hold a high school diploma program or its equivalent; they should possess a GPA of at least 2.0.
+Students interested in enrolling in such a program should hold a high school diploma or its equivalent; they should possess a GPA of at least 2.0.

 - Bookkeeping fundamentals